SubnauticaModding/Nautilus-Proto/README.md

 ## About

-Formerly known as [SMLHelper](https://github.com/SubnauticaModding/SMLHelper), Nautilus is a modding library that aims to enhance developer productivity by offering common helper utilities as easy to use and robust as possible.
-Noteable systems which Nautilis offers inlcude: Adding/editing items, implementing custom sprites & textures, playing custom audio, a 'Mods' tab in the games 'Options' which easily allows you to have in-game configuration for your mods.
-Though most importantly, Nautilis is used to bring mods together with a common platform/library, and in general making modders lives easier.
-More on what Nautilus can do is available in the [documentation](https://subnauticamodding.github.io/Nautilus).
+Nautilus is a modding library that aims to enhance developer productivity by offering common helper utilities as easy to use and robust as possible.
+Notable systems which Nautilus offers include but not limited to: Adding/editing items, implementing custom sprites & textures, custom audio, Subnautica-style configuration menu, and so much more!
+For more information on Nautilus capabilities, please refer to our [documentation](https://subnauticamodding.github.io/Nautilus).

+This project was derived from [SMLHelper](https://github.com/SubnauticaModding/SMLHelper) with an improved codebase and maintainability.
+Nautilus offers all the features SML used to offer in a more robust implementation.
+Additionally, Nautilus took another route of managing handlers to fix many bugs and timing issues that were persistent in SML.
+We hope to keep improving the modding experience in Subnautica to allow developers to create mods more easily and eliminate the implementation concerns in the mod-making process.

+### ⚠️ Nautilus is only supported on the latest version of Subnautica.
+If you're playing on the Legacy branch of Steam, use [SMLHelper](https://github.com/SubnauticaModding/SMLHelper) instead.

 ## Installation
 1. Download the [Subnautica BepInEx Pack](https://www.nexusmods.com/subnautica/mods/1108).